drisDev8/E-commerce-Analysis/README.md

-## 📌 E-Commerce_Analysis_SQL_Project
+## 📌 E-Commerce_Analysis_SQL_CaseStudy
-This project focuses on an e-commerce company facing challenges with tables i.e., customers, products, orders, order details, e-commerce company.
+This Case Study focuses on an e-commerce company facing challenges with tables i.e., customers, products, orders, order details, e-commerce company.
 Through a comprehensive data analysis approach using SQL, this case study aims to address key business problems and insights such as market segment analysis, high value products, sales trend, customer acquisition.

 ## 📂 Datasets Information
 The analysis for this case study is based on the following three datasets: